 Merle Australian Labradoodles, what are they?

-The result of these crosses produced intelligent, easily trainable puppies that were the beginning of the Australian Labradoodle as we now know it.
+The result of these crosses produced intelligent, easily trainable puppies that were the beginning of the Australian Labradoodle as we know it now.

 The result of these crosses produced intelligent, easily trainable puppies that were the beginning of the Australian Labradoodle as we now know it.
 Crossing these breeds together compliments the Australian Labradoodle giving these wonderful dogs a hybrid vigor and a variety of coat types: